EPIC-model/workshop/README.md

 This repository serves as a tutorial to show you how to prepare, run and analyse a moist bubble simulation using the [Elliptical Parcel-In-Cell (EPIC)](https://doi.org/10.1016/j.jcpx.2023.100136) method.
-During the course of this workshop (July 8th 2024), we provide you temporary access to the Cirrus cluster, a Tier-2 system of the EPSRC.
+During the course of this workshop, we provide you temporary access to the Cirrus cluster, a Tier-2 system of the EPSRC.
 All information how to access Cirrus is provided below.
 If you would like to work on your own laptop, feel free to do so.
 However, we might not be able to help you in case you face any issues regarding code compilation (not necessarily EPIC!).